-lin new equipment as needed. isting workforce. or someone returning to Skills General farmhand duties.
-Will upskill in new equipment as needed. eat way to diversify your exi Employing people from a migrant community, Aboriginal peoples and Torres Strait Islander peoples or someone returni When they should start 6 months THINGS TO CONSIDER: Recruitment of under-represented groups is a great way to diversify your existing workforce.
-Employing people from a migrant community, Aboriginal peoples and Torres Strait Islander peoples or someone returning to Employment status FT ceruitment of und migrant communit Number of employees m ONSIDER: F sople from a Position E.g. Farm labourer THINGS TO C Employing pe approach or support while they transition into your team.
+Position Number of employees Employment status When they should start Skills E.g. Labourer 3 F/T 6 months General duties.
+Will upskill in new equipment as needed

+THINGS TO CONSIDER: Recruitment of under-represented groups is a great way to diversify your existing workforce.
+Employing people from a migrant community, Aboriginal peoples, Torres Strait Islander peoples or someone returning to the workforce after a career break can also bring innovative ideas and enthusiasm to a role.
+Some may require a flexible approach or support while they transition into your team.
 Don't be afraid to recruit differently to how you traditionally have.